 Rolling your Phyllo

 Use whatever means you have to get the dough as thin as you can.
 I have included a fantastic video at the end of the post on how to roll out your phyllo dough, using a wooden dowel, which worked perfectly for me.
-You may also use a pasta machine if you have one, or a normal rolling pin whatever works for you.
+You may also use a pasta machine if you have one, or a normal rolling pin whatever works for you.1.
+Unwrap your dough and cut off a chunk slightly larger than a golf ball.
+While you are rolling be sure to keep the other dough covered so it doesn’t dry out.

 2. Be sure to flour your hands, rolling pin and counter.
 As you roll you will need to keep adding, don’t worry, you can’t over-flour.